bartekryba/bartekryba.github.io/index.md

 - C++

 And for the following clients:
-- [Amazon](https://www.amazon.com) I worked with Amazon's US engineering branch, sadly I cannot share details about my work there.
+- [Amazon](https://www.amazon.com): Collaborated with Amazon’s US engineering team (details are under NDA).
-- [Starkware](https://www.starkware.co) - Israeli blockchain scaling startup.
+- [Starkware](https://www.starkware.co): Israeli blockchain scaling startup.
 I worked on building developer tools around Starknet blockchain.
 The ones I contributed to the most are:
-  - [starknet.swift](https://github.com/software-mansion/starknet.swift) Starknet SDK for Swift language
+  - [starknet.swift](https://github.com/software-mansion/starknet.swift): Starknet SDK for Swift language
-  - [starknet-jvm](https://github.com/software-mansion/starknet-jvm) Starknet SDK for JVM languages, written in Kotlin
+  - [starknet-jvm](https://github.com/software-mansion/starknet-jvm): Starknet SDK for JVM languages, written in Kotlin
-  - [starknet-foundry](https://github.com/foundry-rs/starknet-foundry) Toolkit for developing and testing Starknet smart contracts, written in Rust.
+  - [starknet-foundry](https://github.com/foundry-rs/starknet-foundry): Toolkit for developing and testing Starknet smart contracts, written in Rust.
-- [Mos.com](https://www.mos.com) - a SF-based neobank for students, that helps them finance their studies.
+- [Mos.com](https://www.mos.com): a SF-based neobank for students, that helps them finance their studies.
 We built the app, maintained it and made it to the third place in the [US AppStore charts](https://x.com/mosdotcom/status/1462595591544848390)!

 ### [Visla.co](visla.co) - 1 year